Search

 2. Proper Cleaning

-After off-road adventures, thoroughly clean your Subaru, including the undercarriage.
-This helps prevent the buildup of mud, dirt, and debris that can lead to corrosion and damage.
-Regular cleaning also ensures that no foreign objects are lodged in your suspension components.
 Remember, things like sand or mud can get into sensitive areas such as joints and bearings and then grind them down.
-I discovered the seriousness of this personally.
-I had a torn steering rack boot and didn’t realize it.
+I learned this the hard way when I had a torn steering rack boot and didn’t realize it.
 I drove the car in a sandy area just one time and the sand got up into the torn boot.
 Then it quickly destroyed the steering rack after only one trip in the sand.

 A great practice is to use a pressure washer to clean everything under the vehicle after off-road trips.
 This is also a good idea if you visit an area where salt might be present like a mountain pass or driving on the beach.